Report a problem

 In Brief

 Qatari authorities have closed about 10% of camping sites as a preventive security measure.
-In the 2025/2026 season, 2,991 camps were registered, 58 violations were found, and 9 camps were dismantled.
+In the 2025/2026 season, 2,991 sites were registered, 58 violations were found, and 9 camps were dismantled.

 The winners of the "Best Camping" competition, aimed at environmental sustainability, have also been announced.